kylesze/monte-carlo-simulation/README.md

 in which the user will choose a continuous distribution.

-4) Once the user chooses their desired distribution, the program will ask the user to enter the necessary parameter values of the chosen distribution.
+4) Once the user selects their desired distribution, the program will ask them to enter the necessary parameter values for that distribution.
 For example:
 ```bash
 "Enter the underlying mean of ln(X):"
 "Enter the underlying standard deviation of ln(X):"
 ```

-5) Once the distribution parameters have been setup, the program will start the simulation.
-Before the program ends, the program will ask the user the following prompt:
+5) Once the distribution parameters have been set up, the program will start the simulation.
+Before the program ends, it will ask the user the following question:
 ```bash
 "Do you want to compute the variance or standard deviation [Please type in either: variance, standard_deviation, both or no]?
 Please enter standard_deviation, variance, both or no. Do you want to compute the variance or standard deviation [Please type in either: variance, standard_deviation, both or no]?"
 ```

-in which the user can choose whether they want additional statistical information including variance, standard deviation or both.
+in which the user can choose whether to include additional statistical information, such as variance, standard deviation, or both.

-*Note that selecting entering `no` will only give the user statistical information on the mean (first moment).
-Moreover, for the statistical information(s) that are not selected, in the result file, their statistical information will be set to zero.*
+*Note that selecting `no` will only give the user statistical information on the mean (first moment).
+Moreover, for statistical information that is not selected, the corresponding values in the result file will be set to zero.*

 6) Finally, once the user has selected the type of statistical information they would like to obtain, the program will write the results to `Result.txt` in the project directory.